dassujan/adda247-foundation-batches/Champion-Fusion-Reasoning-Batch.md

 Square & Rectangle Based
-(Side Based - Fix Direction)
+(Side Based Fix Direction)

-Directions (101-105): Eight persons- R, S, T, U, V, W, X, and Y are sitting on the rectangular table facing the center.
+Directions (101-105): Eight personsR, S, T, U, V, W, X, and Y are sitting on the rectangular table facing the center.
 One person sits on each smaller side and three persons sit on each longer side of the table.
 All the information is not necessarily in the same order.
 Y sits third to the left of S. S sits immediate right of W who sits on the smaller side of the table.
 Only one person sits between S and U. T sits immediate left of R, both are sitting on different sides.
 The number of persons sits between T and Y is the same as the number of persons sits between Y and W. V neither sits adjacent to S nor T.

-Directions (106-110): Eight persons- I, J, K, L, M, N, O and P sit on the rectangular table facing the centre but not necessarily in the same order.
+Directions (106-110): Eight personsI, J, K, L, M, N, O and P sit on the rectangular table facing the centre but not necessarily in the same order.
 Three persons sit on each longer side whereas one person sits on each smaller side of the table.
 The consecutive alphabetically named persons are not sitting together.
 P sits second to the left of J and sits on the longer side of the table.
 Only two persons sit between O and J. M sits second to the right of I who does not sit opposite to O. M neither sits opposite to P nor I. The number of persons sitting between I and O is the same as the number of persons sitting between L and J. L and P are not immediate neighbours.
 N and L are not immediate neighbours.

 Directions (111-115): Ten persons A, B, C, D, E, F, G, H, I and J are sitting around a rectangular table facing towards the centre.
 Three persons are sitting on each of the longer sides and two persons are sitting on each of the smaller sides.